systats/applied_bayesian/Readme.md

 -   Jags another Gibbs Sampler
 -   Clone of Bugs
--   BUGS (Baysian inference Using Gibbs Sampling):
+-   BUGS (Bayesian inference Using Gibbs Sampling):
-    1. Baysian Inference
+    1. Bayesian Inference
     2. Graphical modeling
     3.  simulation-based inference
 -   rjags returns a dynamic model and we can draw samples from this model.
 -   Bugs is inspired by S
--   for loop in bugs are a macro expensions of single line codes (no controll flow statement)
+-   for loop in bugs are a macro expansions of single line codes (no control flow statement)

 Install JAGS
 ------------